huccihuang/huccihuang.github.io/_posts/2024-2-28-[Advanced features of Python] Lambda function: simple one-time function.md

         return "Bad"
 ```

-If there were more conditions, this function would be longer.
+If there were more user levels, this function would be longer.

-Now I'm going to use a lambda with a dictionary.
+Now I'm going to use dictionary.

 ```python
 stu_score_map = lambda x: {